 All graduate student programs of study submitted to the Graduate School must consist of, at a minimum, 50% graduate stand-alone courses.
 No more than 50% of the credits on a program of study are allowed to be slash courses (the 5XX component of a 4XX/5XX course).
-M.S. students are required to complete 45 credit hours including thesis credits.
+Ph.D. students do not have an established policy on credit requirements, but a program must include at least 108 hours to be recognized by the Graduate School.
+A minor must consist of at least 18 credit hours (15 credit hours for an integrated minor).